decentraland/old-documentation/_posts/sdk-reference/2018-01-08-tsx-coding-guide.md

 Like the example used to explain the map operator above, this example goes over the elements of the `fallingLeaves` array running the same function on each.
 The original array is of type _Vector3Component_ so each element in it has values for _x_, _y_ and _z_ coordinates.
 The function that runs for each element returns a plane entity that uses the position stored in the array.

 The function performed by the `forEach()` function doesn't have a `return` statement.
 If it did, it would overwrite the content of the `this.state.fallingLeaves` array.
 Instead, we create a new array called `leaves` and push elements to it, then we return the full array that at the end.

+As you can see from comparing this example to the prevous ones , it's a lot simpler to use `map()` to render entities from a list.

 > Note: Keep in mind that when dealing with a variable from the scene state, you can't change its value by setting it directly.
 You must always change the value of a scene state variable through the `this.setState()` operation.